All Episodes

 Ron DeSantis mobilized every state agency and even the National Guard in Florida for the purpose of protecting the most vulnerable.

-And then I go through, okay, why Hannity do you insist that people should wear masks?
+And then I go through, okay, why, Hannity, do you insist that people should wear masks?

 I'm not insisting on anything.

-And if it means that we're gonna be a little safer and prevent other people from dying for a short period of time till we get a full handle on this, I'm willing to do it if it means I can go to a concert in an amphitheater or a baseball game or a football game.
+And if it means that we're going to be a little safer and prevent other people from dying for a short period of time till we get a full handle on this, I'm willing to do it if it means I can go to a concert in an amphitheater or a baseball game or a football game.

 But everybody else will have to make up their own mind.